dtcenter/MET/met/docs/Users_Guide/point-stat.rst

 _________________________

-Setting up the fcst and obs dictionaries of the configuration file is described in :ref:`Data I/O MET Configuration File Options<Data IO MET Configuration File Options>`.
+Setting up the **fcst** and **obs** dictionaries of the configuration file is described in :ref:`Data I/O MET Configuration File Options<Data IO MET Configuration File Options>`.
 The following are some special consideration for the Point-Stat tool.

-The obs dictionary looks very similar to the fcst dictionary.
-When the forecast and observation variables follow the same naming convention, one can easily copy over the forecast settings to the observation dictionary using obs = fcst;.
-However when verifying forecast data in NetCDF format or verifying against not-standard observation variables, users will need to specify the fcst and obs dictionaries separately.
-The number of fields specified in the fcst and obs dictionaries must match.
+The **obs** dictionary looks very similar to the **fcst** dictionary.
+When the forecast and observation variables follow the same naming convention, one can easily copy over the forecast settings to the observation dictionary using **obs = fcst;**.
+However when verifying forecast data in NetCDF format or verifying against not-standard observation variables, users will need to specify the **fcst** and **obs** dictionaries separately.
+The number of fields specified in the **fcst** and **obs** dictionaries must match.

-The message_type entry, defined in the obs dictionary, contains a comma-separated list of the message types to use for verification.
+The **message_type** entry, defined in the **obs** dictionary, contains a comma-separated list of the message types to use for verification.
 At least one entry must be provided.
 The Point-Stat tool performs verification using observations for one message type at a time.
 See http://www.emc.ncep.noaa.gov/mmb/data_processing/PrepBUFR.doc/table_1.htm for a list of the possible types.
-If using obs = fcst;, it can be defined in the forecast dictionary and the copied into the observation dictionary.
+If using **obs = fcst;**, it can be defined in the forecast dictionary and the copied into the observation dictionary.

 ______________________